Department: Animal Care

 CONTACTS WITH OTHERS

 - Will have regular contact with animals with varying degrees of domesticity and physical condition.
-(Will be expected to work around live and deceased animals as well as dogs and cats of all sizes, ages and temperaments.
+Will be expected to work around and physically handle live and deceased animals as well as dogs and cats of all sizes, ages and temperaments.
 This role requires keen observational skills, as well as dexterity with a leash and other training equipment.

-- Will work directly with animal wastes, kennel and cage cleaners and disinfectants, high noise, and potentially hazardous conditions, including the risk of animal bites and zoonotic diseases.
+- Will work directly with animal wastes, potentially harmful cleaners and disinfectants, high noise, and potentially hazardous conditions, including the risk of animal bites and zoonotic diseases.

 - May be exposed to heights, such as step stools or ladders.